mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 One of the most important aspects of the deal was that the new owner continued investing in the product, the team and our customers.

 I asked other founders for advice about how to avoid a buyer who will simply gut the company and squeeze everything for short-term profits.
-The advice I heard was that I can't control what the new owner does after closing, so I shouldn't worry about it.
+The advice I heard was that I can't control what the new owner does after closing, so I shouldn't think about it.

-It's true that I can't control how the new owner runs their business, but I think it's possible to screen out buyers who had red flags.
+It's true that I can't control how the new owner runs their business, but I think it's possible to screen out risky buyers.
 For example, if I was approached by a company like Idera, I'd notice that they have a history of buying companies and [laying off their staff](https://news.ycombinator.com/item?id=19218036), so I'd have a good guess about their plans for TinyPilot.

-For the TinyPilot sale, I looked for buyers whose vision for the company aligned with mine, but I also maintained the attitude that after the sale, the company is no longer mine.
+I looked for buyers whose vision for the company aligned with mine, but I also recognized that my control or desires for the company ended when the new owner took over.

-### Arranged broker agreement so that they get paid when I get paid
+### Revised the broker agreement so that they get paid when I get paid

 The broker agreement that Quiet Light initially sent me said that their broker fee is a percentage of the purchase price, and it's due at closing.

 The problem I saw in that agreement was that I, as the seller, may not receive the full purchase price at closing.
 If the purchase agreement involved deferred payment, I'd have to pay Quiet Light upfront and wait for what could be years until I receive the full amount.
-Worse, if the buyer fails to make payment after closing, I'd have paid commissions on money I never received.
+Worse, if the buyer fails to make payment after closing, I'd have paid a broker commission on money I never received.

 I pushed back on the contract so that Quiet Light only gets paid when I get paid, and Quiet Light quickly agreed.
 I was glad for this revision because it kept incentives aligned between me and Quiet Light.
 They'd have just as much incentive to push back against deferred payments as I would, as it threatens payment for both of us.

 ### Discussed contentious issues without lawyers first

 For this acquisition, the buyer drafted their own asset purchase agreement.
-For the most part, we agreed on the terms in the initial draft, but there were a few terms where we were far apart.
+For the most part, we agreed on the initial draft, but there were a few key terms where we were far apart.

-I realized quickly that lawyers get expensive fast &mdash; mine was $550/hr.
+Lawyers get expensive fast &mdash; mine was $550/hr.
 They also slow down the process and add complexity.

-When the buyer and I would run into disagreements in the contracts, we'd first talk directly.
+When the buyer and I would run into disagreements in the contracts, we'd first talk one-on-one.
 In these conversations, my goal was to go past the terms in the contract and find out the underlying need.

 For example, the first draft of the contract called for tight restrictions around publicly disclosing details of the sale or business.
 So, the buyer and I talked about why the clause was there, and it turned out that there were only a small number of things the buyer cared about me disclosing.
 We adjusted the wording from "you can't discuss anything publicly" to "you can't discuss [these two things](/i-sold-tinypilot/#what-am-i-allowed-to-say) publicly," and we both felt good about the compromise.

 ### Used dedicated accounts for the business

-One of the things that made ownership handoff particularly smooth was that TinyPilot's accounts and infrastructure were totally separate from my other businesses and personal accounts:
+One of the things that made ownership handoff particularly smooth was that TinyPilot's accounts and infrastructure were totally separate from my other business and personal accounts:

 - I always sent emails related to the business from my @tinypilotkvm.com email address.
 - I kept TinyPilot's email in a dedicated Fastmail account.